tcibinan/flaxo/README.md

 Nevertheless CI vendors have lists of supported languages and tools. _See travis, moss, codacy limitations._

 Moreover the flaxo presents an easy way to generate courses from scratch using api or gui interface.
-A user doesn't have to create a repository, generate boilerplate branches structure, manage build tools, look for newest tools versions trying to find ones that work well with each other.
+User doesn't have to create a repository, generate boilerplate branches structure, manage build tools, look for newest tools versions trying to find ones that work well with each other.
 You just click a few buttons or send a single http request and everything will be done in a few seconds.